FahirL/Postman-Example-Project/README.md

 ## Installing Postman

-Postman is available as a native desktop app for Mac, Windows (32-bit / 64-bit), and Linux (32-bit / 64-bit) operating systems, and on the web at go.postman.co/build.
+Postman is available as a native desktop app for Mac, Windows (32-bit / 64-bit), and Linux (32-bit / 64-bit) operating systems, and on the web at [LINK]( go.postman.co/build).
 Please visit official web for tutorial about install and update.